 for larger image

-at an acute angle.
-The eggs hatch in about one to two weeks.
+ground.
+The eggs hatch in about one week.

 ©All material is protected

 by Section 107 of the 1976 copyright law.

 Maintained by Jason D. Plate.
 Last updated Mar.
 8th, 2007.